 Begin by mixing a few pinches of salt into the rice.
 This ensures every bite of your onigiri is lightly seasoned.

-For those who love a surprise in the middle, first add half the rice and press it down.
-Nestle your chosen filling in the center, then top off with the remaining rice.
+For those who love a surprise in the middle, add half the rice and press it down lightly.
+Make a dent and nestle your chosen filling in the center, then top off with the remaining rice.

 Place the lid over the mold and press down firmly.
-This will shape your onigiri and ensure it holds together.
+This will ensure the onigiri is stable and less likely to fall apart.

-Remove the rice ball from the mold by pushing the tab at the back.
-Pull the mold away and the onigiri is complete.
+Remove the rice ball from the mold by pushing down the tab at the back.
+Pull the mold away and the perfectly shaped onigiri will pop right out!

 Wooden Mold

-I bought this in a hardware store in Japan, and you can find them on Amazon.
+I bought the one in the picture below in a hardware store in Japan, and you can find them on Amazon.

 The pros to using a wooden mold are: